JasonKessler/scattertext/README.md

 * [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ## What's new

+### 0.0.2.8.0
+Fixed bug in Scaled F-Score computations, and changed computation to better score words that are inversely correlated to category.

+Added `Word2VecFromParsedCorpus` to automate training Gensim word vectors from a corpus, and
+`word_similarity_explorer_gensim` to produce the visualization.

+See `demo_gensim_similarity.py` for an example.

 ### 0.0.2.7.1
 Added the `d3_url` and `d3_scale_chromatic_url` parameters to `produce_scattertext_explorer`.
 This provides a way to manually specify the paths to "d3.js"